 It’s been clear for a few years that mobility and cloud are here to stay.
 Financial organizations had started to prepare for this, but the pandemic accelerated that transition by five or even ten years.
 As employees or registered reps work from distributed locations, they need to use more and more cloud-based collaboration and conferencing applications to conduct business.
 These applications are easy to use, manage, and update from anywhere.

-The cloud and mobility are here to stay.
 Look for technology solutions with robust architecture designed for a cloud-first and mobile-first reality.
 Moving from legacy technology isn’t always simple, but it will help financial firms future-proof compliance and security procedures.

-Moving to cloud-hosting services has many organizational benefits.
 Business continuity has been enabled by cloud-based applications like Zoom and Microsoft Teams.
 Processes are more efficient, and productivity has increased.
 The cloud has unified security as well.
 Companies have been able to move from site-centric security protocols – which could be very different from New York to Tel Aviv – to user-centric security.
 Everyone can have the same user experience and follow the same security policy, regardless of location.

-You don’t have to make the transition to the cloud at once.
 Many cloud and mobile-first solutions can also support or complement legacy environments through the migration process.
 Try starting with a specific use case rather than your full range of services.
 See how that implementation process works and move to other issues once you’re satisfied with the result.

-Think holistically about cybersecurity and risk.
 Cyber risk and compliance risk mitigation is a layered problem.
 You must address network security, user security, device security, information governance, data privacy, and all the other facets of new, cloud-based technology to address all potential vulnerabilities.
 Start by considering these factors:

-Start inward and work your way out.
 As you’re optimizing your processes and technology to holistically manage risk, start by looking at your individual users and the devices they’re using.
 Then consider the applications through which they’re doing business and the networks they’re accessing, all the way up to your corporate infrastructure, to develop a thorough plan.

 The post-pandemic transformation – though abrupt and challenging – was an inflection point in the way financial services organizations do business.
 The IT landscape, cloud services, and mobility have helped companies stay connected and productive.
 Financial firms must rethink and upgrade their infrastructure to accommodate new security and compliance challenges.